junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Castiel stands in the dimension in between -- floating, more like -- as if he's adrift in deep space.
 Stars and sparks, here and there.
 He scans the crowds of light from one cluster to another, gauging their brightness, their warmth, their color.
 Guessing.
 Wondering.

-His eyes are sad, but not devasted.
+His eyes are sad, but not devastated.
 Longing, but he stays where he stands.
 Just watching.
 Always watching.
 Looking at the lights like looking at the way home but he cannot go.
 Staring, as if they are the eyes of the person he shares a profound bond with but he cannot follow.
 Standing still, like a stone sculpture of a guardian angel that he once so deeply believed he was, he still wishes to believe.

 One flicker of light in the distance starts to brighten up quickly, drawing his attention.